oomie/CLproject2/README.md

     base64 = getBase64StringFromDataURL(dataURL);
     e.preventDefault();
 ```
 We then created an object with the image and base64 information.
-Our object includes all the information for our website images, likes, type, and theme name.
+Our object includes all the information for our website images, likes, type (if it's from the public or private room), and theme name.
 Then we ```JSON.stringify``` the object in order to create and pass through a fetch POST to the server.

 ```
     let imgObj = {
       img: base64,
       like: 0,